AZEK (The AZEK Company Inc.) stock is in for a key growth catalyst - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Sep 02 when Hendrickson Gary E bought 27,145 shares for $18.47 per share.
 The transaction valued at 501,368 led to the insider holds 212,725 shares of the business.

 NAGEL VERNON J bought 3,000 shares of AZEK for $55,560 on Aug 29.
 The Director now owns 27,029 shares after completing the transaction at $18.52 per share.
 On May 16, another insider, NAGEL VERNON J, who serves as the Director of the company, bought 5,000 shares for $18.89 each.
 As a result, the insider paid 94,450 and bolstered with 22,950 shares of the company.